How the LinkedIn algorithm works in 2024

 Remember, the LinkedIn algorithm now surfaces knowledge members are likely to be interested in based on their skills and interests.

 That means you need to know the skills and interests of the target audience you’re trying to reach.
 Ideally, those skills and interests should have significant overlap with your own so that you can speak as a credible expert on relevant topics.
-LinkedIn knows your areas of expertise based on your LinkedIn profile.
-Posts on those topics are more likely to spread beyond your followers and 1st-degree connections.

 2. Schedule your posts for the best times